 Use examples from your own workplace to describe how good and poor communication could affect relationships at work.

 1. Examples of good communication affecting a work relationship

-A manager ensures their staff know what they need to perform their job role competently and efficiently by providing all relevant information about their responsibilities and the clients in written form and supports this with effective verbal communication.
-The staff are knowledgeable in their role, confident in their abilities and have assurances that if they are unsure of something they can refer to the documentation or speak to their manager.
+A manager ensures their staff know what they need to perform their job role competently and efficiently by providing all relevant information about their responsibilities and the clients in written form and supporting this with effective verbal communication.
+The staff are knowledgeable in their role, confident in their abilities and have assurances that if they are unsure of something, they can refer to the documentation or speak to their manager.

 2. Examples of poor communication affecting a work relationship

 A manager does not update an individual’s care plan and MAR sheet to show that they have recently been prescribed a course of antibiotics.
 The individual is not administered their antibiotics by staff, which results in their infection worsening and them having to go into hospital.

 An individual misses dinner with their boyfriend because the date was not written in their diary or communicated verbally during the handover.

 Imagine you are talking to an individual about a change to their care plan.
 During the conversation, which starts very relaxed, you notice that the person starts getting fidgety and avoiding eye contact.
 Their body language changes, they turn sideways on their chair so they no longer face you.

 1. Why is it important that you notice the changes in the other person’s reactions?